bdrobinson/mm-holidays-site/src/content/home/sections/first.md

 if you’re on Madness you’ll be spending most of the week with other 12 to 14 year olds.

-This year we’re running M+M twice!
+M+M runs over two weeks!
 This means there’s room for more of your friends to join in.
 Week 1 is from 25th July to 1st August and Week 2 is from 1st to 8th August.